 7. Risk Management Strategy

-• A risk management strategy details the measures taken to minimize threats to your network.
+A risk management strategy details the measures taken to minimize threats to your network.
 Among other things, it describes measures to decrease your network attack surface thereby reducing the risk of network compromise.
+It also addresses how updates/upgrades are performed to ensure that the latest security controls are always in place.
+It is important to choose a cloud cyber-security provider with a good risk management strategy.

 Bottom Line

 At Cyber Sainik, we have the skills and expertise needed to develop a cloud-based cyber-security solution for your business.
-For more information about our SECaaS servicescontact us today.
+For more information about our SECaaS services, contact us today.